Basic Approach of Compliance and Risk Management

 Promotion of Compliance and Risk Management

-The Fujifilm Group appoints officers in charge of compliance and risk management at each of its business corporations and group companies, and implements a variety of measures to penetrate the spirit of an “open, fair and clear” corporate culture throughout the Group.
-Status on implementation of these measures is reported regularly from each organization to the ESG Committee of FUJIFILM Holdings, and from the ESG committee to the Board of Directors.
+The Fujifilm Group appoints officers in charge of compliance and risk management at each of its operating companies and group companies, and implements a variety of measures to penetrate the spirit of an “open, fair and clear” corporate culture throughout the Group.
+Status on implementation of these measures is reported regularly from each company to the ESG Committee of FUJIFILM Holdings via the ESG Division, and from the ESG committee to the Board of Directors.
 The Board of Directors is responsible for supervising compliance and risk management for the entire Group.
 The Board also provides direction and advice on the report from the ESG Committee to assure the effectiveness of the processes.

 Fujifilm Group Compliance and Risk Management System